domoticz/domoticz/scripts/dzVents/documentation/README.md

 	end)
 ```
 The same applies for the other collections like groups, scenes, variables, changedDevices and changedVariables.
-Note that you can easily search for a device like this as well:
+Note that you can easily search for a device using iterators as well:
 ```
-	domoticz.devices().forEach(function(device)
-		if (device.name == 'deviceImLookingFor') then
-			return false -- loop is stopped
-		end
+	local myDevice = domoticz.devices().find(function(device)
+		return device.name == 'deviceImLookingFor'
 	end)
 ```
 For more information about these iterators see: [Iterators](#Iterators).